Dennis-Kasch/DS1-LSH/README.md

 # DS1-LSH
-Repository for Data Science 1 - Topic T2

-This repository contains the implementation of programming topic T2 "Locality-Sensitive Hashing" of the lecture "Data Science 1" at Goethe University Frankfurt.
-(SS22)
+This repository **extends** the implementation of programming topic T2 "Locality-Sensitive Hashing" of the lecture "Data Science 1 - SS22" at Goethe University Frankfurt.